-Bill Bergman, M.D. is a physician and educator in the fast-growing field of Integrative and Naturopathic Medicine, focusing on a comprehensive approach to destructive habits, stress relief, wellness community and population health.
+Bill Bergman, M.D. is a physician and educator in the fast-growing field of Integrative and Mind-Body Medicine, focusing on a comprehensive approach to stress relief, wellness community and population health.

 Dr. Bergman's medical education began as a Phi Beta Kappa, magna cum laude graduate of Amherst College in 1966.
 He went on to Columbia University, College of Physicians and Surgeons as a member of the International Fellows Program at the Columbia University School of International and Public Affairs and a Edward John Noble Foundation Fellowship recipient.
 Dr. Bergman completed his post-graduate training at Denver General Hospital in 1971, where he first began researching preventive healthcare and methods for reducing the risk of serious disease.